-Phone Calls: Unwanted calls and robocalls are the top complaints that the FCC receives.
-Robocalls can be made from anywhere in the world and often contain a message from a prerecorded, robotic, or Al-generated message from a prerecorded, robotic, or AI-generated voice.
-Robocallers may try to sell a product or service, and may "spoof," or imitate, a local number or a number for a business you are familiar with.
+Unwanted calls and robocalls are the top complaints that the FCC receives.
+Robocalls can be made from anywhere in the world and often contain a message from a prerecorded, robotic, or AI-generated voice.
+Robocallers may try to sell a product or service and may "spoof" or imitate a local number or a number for a business you are familiar with.

-You answer the phone and the caller - or a recording - asks you to hit a key to stop getting the calls.
-Scammers often use this trick to identify potential targets.

-- You get an inquiry from someone who says they represent a company or government agency.
+- You answer the phone, and the caller or a recording asks you to hit a key to stop getting the calls.
+Scammers often use this trick to identify potential targets. - You get an inquiry from someone who says they represent a company or government agency.
 When you hang up and call the verified phone number for that individual or organization, they have no record of calling you. - You may not be able to tell right away if an incoming call is spoofed.
-Be aware: caller ID showing a "local" number does not necessarily mean it is a local caller. - Do not answer calls from unknown numbers. - Do not respond to any unsolicited questions, especially those that can be answered with, "yes." - Never give out personal information, such as account numbers, Social Security Numbers, maiden names, passwords, or other personally identifying information in response to unexpected calls, or if you are at all suspicious. - If you experience fraud or monetary loss from a robocall, contact the FCC at 1-888-225-5322 or the FTC at 1-877-382-4357 as soon as possible.
+Be aware: If the caller ID shows a "local" number, it does not necessarily mean it is a local caller. - Do not answer calls from unknown numbers. - Do not respond to any unsolicited questions, especially those that can be answered with "yes." - Never give out personal information, such as account numbers, Social Security numbers, maiden names, passwords, or other personally identifying information in response to unexpected calls, or if you are at all suspicious. - If you experience fraud or monetary loss from a robocall, contact the FCC at 1-888-225-5322 or the FTC at 1-877-382-4357 as soon as possible.
 You can also file a complaint online at reportfraud.ftc.gov.